 Spain’s annual leave policy is quite generous.
 All workers are entitled to at least 30 calendar days (in Spanish) of vacation per year.
 This number of days applies to interns, apprentices, trainees, and part-time employees as well.

-In addition, the country has nine national public holidays and many more local and regional holidays.
+In addition, the country has several national public holidays and many more local and regional holidays.
 Most businesses are closed during these days.
 If you were asked to work on a public holiday, it should be treated as overtime.

 You can take your paid time off (PTO) days all at once or divide it up.
 However, Spain’s labor laws require that you take at least one continuous two-week holiday (for example, during the school holidays), so you can have a well-deserved extended break.